Mr. Billion

 Mr. Billion is a 1977 action comedy/action-adventure film directed by Jonathan Kaplan.
-It is notable as the Hollywood debut of Terence Hill.
-It's also the last film of actor William Redfield, who died before its release.
+It is the Hollywood debut of Terence Hill, and the last film of actor William Redfield, who died before its release.

+In the film, a mechanic becomes the sole heir of his recently deceased uncle.
+But he has to sign a document within a deadline in order to receive his inheritance.
+His uncle's assistant and a private detective conspire to prevent him from claiming his inheritance.

 Plot

-After billionaire Anthony Falcon dies in a freak accident, he leaves his entire estate to his nephew, easygoing Italian mechanic Guido Falcone.
+Anthony Falcon, a multibillionaire, passes away in a strange accident and gives Guido Falcone, a laid-back Italian mechanic, the entirety of his estate.
 In order to claim his billion-dollar inheritance, Guido must reach San Francisco within twenty days to sign a document.
 His uncle's greedy assistant, John Cutler (Jackie Gleason), wants the money for himself, and hires female detective Rosie Jones (Valerie Perrine) to prevent Guido claiming his inheritance.